Heaven & Hell: The state of the Jewellery Industry

 Year: 2021

 Knife Murders 275/275 England and Wales is a set of 275 rings made using the metal from police confiscated knives and other artefacts.
 The rings represent homicides in England and Wales from April 2019 until March 2020.
-There are 10 small-sized rings to represent under children homicides (those aged under 16 years), 50 medium-sized thin rings to represent women homicides and 215 wide and large-sized rings to represent men homicides.
-Each ring is laser inscribed with the edition number AL KM20 1/275, AL KM 20 2/275, etc.
+There are 10 small-sized rings to represent the murders of children (those aged under 16 years), 50 slim medium-sized rings to represent the murders of women, and 215 wide large-sized rings to represent the murders of men.
+Each ring is laser inscribed with a unique edition number (AL KM20 1/275, AL KM 20 2/275, etc.)

 Year: 2014 – 2021